semgrep/semgrep/README.md

 The easiest way to get started with Semgrep (other than [semgrep.live](https://semgrep.live/)) is to scan your code with pre-built rules.

-The [Semgrep rule registry](https://semgrep.live/r) contains rules for many programming errors, including security issues and correctness bugs.
+The [Semgrep Registry](https://semgrep.live/r) contains rules for many programming errors, including security issues and correctness bugs.
 Security rules are annotated with CWE and OWASP metadata when applicable.
 OWASP rule coverage per language is displayed below.

 <p align="center">
     <img width="600" src="https://web-assets.r2c.dev/semgrep-rules-owasp-coverage-20200520.png" style="max-width:100%;" />